+Here’s the truth: the problem isn’t your child, and it isn’t you.
+It’s the questions.
+Most of us use vague prompts that invite one-word answers.
 The good news?
-You don’t need an English degree to facilitate discussions that make your kids light up with insights and ideas.
-You just need the right questions—and a simple framework for using them.
-Let’s start with why your current approach isn’t working.
+You don’t need an English degree to lead discussions that make your kids light up with ideas.
+You just need the right questions—and a simple way to use them.

 Why Most Book Discussion Questions Fall Flat (And What Makes a Question Actually Work)

 As Gravity Goldberg puts it, book clubs should “deepen our understanding of not only the book but how others read and interpret the same text.”
 That deepening happens when questions create curiosity instead of pressure.
-Your kids should want to share their thoughts, not feel tested on whether they got the “right” answer.
-The best discussions feel like you’re discovering something together—not like you’re checking boxes on a comprehension worksheet.

 The Question Toolkit: Match Your Questions to Your Goals